Skip to main content

 The Accelerated Bachelor of General Studies (B.G.S.) and the Master of Education (M.Ed.) in Special Education degree program allows exceptional undergraduate students at UND an opportunity to complete the requirements for both the B.S.G. and M.Ed. in Special Education at an accelerated pace.
 Admitted students may double count up to twelve (12) graduate-level credits and obtain a master's degree within 12 months of completing the bachelor's degree.

-Accredited Online Special Education Degree
+Accredited Online Accelerated Special Education Degree

 Teacher education programs at UND are accredited by the Council for Accreditation of Educator Preparation (CAEP).
 The online program follows the guidelines of the National Association for the Education of Young Children (NAEYC).